aslansari/hypocoin/README.md

 ![Tests and Lint](https://github.com/aslansari/hypocoin/actions/workflows/testandlint.yml/badge.svg)

+🚧 This repository is under construction and by no means ready for production 🚧

 # HypoCoin

 HypoCoin is a crypto coin investment sandbox application.
 You can invest with hypothetical funds and track your assets.